tiredofit/docker-unit/README.md

 * Set various [environment variables](#environment-variables) to understand the capabilities of this image.
 * Map [persistent storage](#data-volumes) for access to configuration and data files for backup.

+### Creating configuration

+This image expects that you place 3+ files into the `/etc/unit/sites.available` directory along with setting the variable `UNIT_SITE_ENABLED`.

+- The image will look for the following files:
+  - `$UNIT_SITE_ENABLED-listener.json` - Configuration of the listening port, IP, and what to do upon recieving a connection
+  - `$UNIT_SITE_ENABLED-uptream.json` - Configuration of the upstream to pass traffic to.
+This is an optional file and not used regularly
+  - `$UNIT_SITE_ENABLED-route.json` - Configuration of route configuration for above listener.
+This dictates the files to respond to and how to route to an application
+  - `$UNIT_SITE_ENABLED-application.json` - Configuration of the application, which can perform certain actions or call application engines based on the name

+See the [Unit Configuration](https://unit.nginx.org/configuration/) to understand how this works.

+If you do not create any configuration, a default configuration will be created, and a sample HTML page will be generated if requested to show that the server is working.

 ### Persistent Storage

 The following directories are used for configuration and can be mapped for persistent storage.